 The rumors had begun to leak out a few days before that series when the Yankees went to St. Louis to play the Browns.
 Dr. Hyland had dinner with Rud Rennie, who covered the Yankees for the Herald Tribune, and confided that Breadon feared a possible strike that could destroy his ball club.

 Rennie knew a hot story when he heard one, but he couldn’t write it without burning his friend Hyland.
 He passed the information to his boss, sports editor Woodward.

 Stanley Woodward was a titan of the New York sportswriting fraternity.
 A massive former football tackle at Amherst College, Woodward liked to be called “Coach.”
-He was too old and too nearsighted for military service in World War II, so he volunteered as a war correspondent and parachuted into the Nazi-occupied Netherlands.
+He was too old and too nearsighted for military service in World War II, so he volunteered as a war correspondent and landed in the Nazi-occupied Netherlands aboard a glider.
 Woodward was tough and blunt, and was fired in 1948 after he told the Tribune’s owner that her society golf tournament wasn’t worth covering.

 How the alleged strike threat morphed from dinner-table chat to Herald Tribune headline is transparent.
 Although Woodward didn’t identify his source, he later told Roger Kahn that he had talked to Frick.9 The NL president, a former New York sportswriter and Babe Ruth’s ghostwriter, knew how to plant a story without leaving fingerprints.
 And he was the hero of Woodward’s account.
 But Woodward misunderstood what Frick told him and mistakenly reported that Frick had spoken to the players.